 Lord Henry laughed.
 ‘And what is that?’ he asked.
 ‘I will tell you,’ said Hallward, and an expression of perplexity came over his face.
 ‘I am all expectation Basil,’ murmured his companion, looking at him. p.
 9

 Here, several changes mitigate the emotions of the scene.
-First, rather than "hesitate," Lord Henry "laugh[s]," and he no longer speaks “in a low voice": the effect is to overwrite a previously intimate moment with levity.
-Basil also exchanges his facial expression from one of agony to confusion when “a look of pain” becomes “an expression of perplexity” (discussed further below).
-And lastly, Lord Henry, rather than sympathizing with his friend and releasing him from the impulse to explain himself, instead encourages him to speak–"I am all expectation, Basil."
+First, rather than "hesitate," Lord Henry "laugh[s]," and he no longer speaks “in a low voice.”
+The effect is to overwrite a previously intimate moment with levity.
+Basil also exchanges his facial expression from one of agony to confusion when “a look of pain” transforms into “an expression of perplexity.”
+And lastly, Lord Henry, rather than sympathizing with Basil and or excusing his obligation to explain himself, instead encourages him to speak—"I am all expectation, Basil."
 Together, these changes work obscure Basil’s internal suffering with the effect of lightening the mood of the scene.

 Another example similarly tempers an intense emotional energy while also mitigating a sense of anxiety or foreboding.
 It occurs on the next page, when Basil is on the verge of revealing the reasons behind his attraction for Dorian.
-The original dialogue proceeds:

-Lord Henry felt as if he could hear Basil Hallward’s heart beating, and he heard his own breath, with a sense almost of fear.
+The original dialogue proceeds: “Lord Henry felt as if he could hear Basil Hallward’s heart beating, and he heard his own breath, with a sense almost of fear.
 ‘Yes.
 There is very little to tell you,’ whispered Hallward, ‘and I am afraid you will be disappointed.
-Two months ago…' p.
-10

-The manuscript’s revised version reads:

-Lord Henry felt as if he could hear Basil Hallward’s heart beating, and he wondered what was coming.
+Two months ago…'” (p.
+10).
+The manuscript’s revised version reads: “Lord Henry felt as if he could hear Basil Hallward’s heart beating, and he wondered what was coming.
 'Yes.
 There is very little to tell you,' whispered Hallward rather bitterly, 'and I dare say you will be disappointed.
-Two months ago…' p.
-10
+Two months ago…'” (p.
+10).
 Here, rather than draw attention to Lord Henry’s breathing, Wilde mentions Lord Henry’s “wonder” about Basil’s pending explanation, shifting Lord Henry’s sense of anticipation from fear to curiosity.
 He also makes slight changes to Basil’s delivery: in the revised version, Basil speaks “rather bitterly” and uses the expression “I dare say” rather than “I am afraid”.
 Both changes diminish the confessional tone that originally precedes Basil’s revelation about Dorian Gray.

-Across this dialogue, the close rapport between Basil and Lord Henry enables Basil's confession about the self-consuming qualities of his feelings for Dorian.
-Therefore, the theme of intimacy implicates that of fatality.
-The data structure of the TEI, however, fails to capture this complicated dynamic.
-Intimacy and fatality cannot both be expressed in the @implication attribute, which is limited to one value.
+In this change, and in the one previously mentioned, the close rapport between Basil and Lord Henry enables Basil's confession about the self-consuming qualities of his feelings for Dorian.
+In this way, the theme of intimacy implicates that of fatality.
+The data structure of the TEI, however, fails to capture this complicated dynamic, because the @implication attribute is limited to one value.
 Therefore, the encoder must choose one theme per item of revision, either "intimacy" or "fatality."

-DONE beauty/passion word shifts to dilute powerful connotations